-Defaults to verify_peer, since OTP-26, which means the option cacerts or cacertfile is also required to perform the certificate verification unless verify_none is explicitly configured.
+Defaults to verify_none as additional options are needed to be able to perform the certificate verification.
+A warning will be emitted unless verify_none is explicitly configured.
+Usually the applications will want to configure verify_peer together with an appropriate cacert or cacertfile option.
 For example an HTTPS client would normally use the option {cacerts, public_key:cacerts_get()} (available since OTP-25) to access the CA certificates provided by the OS.
 Using verify_none means that all x509-certificate path validation errors will be ignored.
 See also option verify_fun.